atharvadeosthale/hashnode-headless-blog/README.md

 # Next.js blog powered by Hashnode Headless

+> **Note**: Blog is currently under construction.
+This is not yet ready to be used in production.

 This is a [Next.js](https://nextjs.org/) blog powered by [Hashnode Headless](https://hashnode.com/headless).
 This project is associated to a YouTube video demonstrating how to build this blog step-by-step (video coming soon).

 ## Configuration